Love-in: The term

 The term love-in has been interpreted in varying manners, but is often connected to protesting local, social or environmental issues.
 Such protests were often held in opposition to the Vietnam War.
 As such, love-ins are largely considered a staple of the 1960s hippie counterculture.

 More recently the term is occasionally used figuratively to describe a situation in which people shower praise on one another in excess.

 Background

-The First Love-in was preceded by the Heavenly Happening, at midnight, on November 16, 1966, on the Sheep Meadow in Central Park, organized by New York Parks Commissioner, Thomas Hoving.
+The First Love-in was preceded by the Heavenly Happening, at midnight on November 16, 1966 on the Sheep Meadow in Central Park, organized by the New York Parks Commissioner, Thomas Hoving.

 January 1967 Human Be-In

 The Human Be-In at the Polo Fields in San Francisco's Golden Gate Park on January 14, 1967.

 First Love-in on Easter in Elysian Park

 The First Love-in started before dawn.
 The Los Angeles Free Press promoted the event.
 15,000 people crowded in a natural amphitheater in Elysian Park, and listened to the psychedelic rock bands Strawberry Alarm Clock, The Peanut Butter Conspiracy, Clear Light, and the Flamin' Groovies.